Ligne Prestige Brut Rosé

 Description

 The Ligne Prestige is created especially with and for Baur au Lac Vins!
 Inspiring, uncomplicated and yet full of finesse!
 The grapes for this aromatic cuvée come from the sun-drenched vineyards high above Lake Geneva.
 Chardonnay, Doral and a little Pinot Noir are vinified into a base wine and a still wine, before undergoing a second fermentation in the bottle and maturing for several years to develop into a wonderful "Vins Mousseux".
 A fine, inviting, floral bouquet and ripe red forest berries beguile the nose.
 The palate reveals a fine, tart flavour with a strong perlage and an animating, juicy acidity.
-A rosé sparkling wine made for a cosy get-together on the garden terrace, on the balcony or at a festive table.
+A rosé sparkling wine for cozy moments on the terrace or balcony—and a highlight on any festive table.

 Attributes